jogetoss/bootstrap-steps-display/README.md

 # Description

 This form element is used to display status in steps with 2 presentation styles.
+Please refer to the [documentation](https://dev.joget.org/community/display/marketplace/Bootstrap+Steps+Display+Plugin).

 # Getting Help